Intel dossier

 What Makes San Diego Useful

-• San Diego is the only U.S. market with a top-tier life sciences cluster, a significant defense-aerospace institutional demand floor, a cross-border industrial submarket with genuine structural trade volume, and a geography-constrained coastal multifamily market — all in the same metro.
-That combination does not exist in Boston, Phoenix, or Dallas.
+• Among the tracked peer set, San Diego is unusual in combining a top-tier life sciences cluster, a significant defense-aerospace institutional demand floor, a cross-border industrial submarket with genuine structural trade volume, and a geography-constrained coastal multifamily market in the same metro.

 • The Torrey Pines / UCSD / Scripps / Salk corridor is one of the most defensible anchor ecosystems in U.S. life sciences.
-FDA-credentialed facilities have switching costs that exceed relocation economics for most occupiers.
-Per Life Sciences and Lab Underwriting, renewal probability on cGMP manufacturing nodes exceeds 90%.
+FDA-credentialed facilities can have switching costs that exceed relocation economics for many occupiers.
+Per Life Sciences and Lab Underwriting, renewal probability on true cGMP manufacturing nodes exceeds 90%; apply that only where the asset is actually a cGMP / FDA-validated facility.

 • Defense and MRO demand (NASSCO shipbuilding, Northrop Grumman, L3Harris, multiple Navy and Marine installations) creates an industrial demand floor that is completely uncorrelated with biotech venture cycles or e-commerce demand.
 This is structural, not cyclical.

 • The national lab pipeline collapse — from 15.4M SF spec starts in 2022 to 2.4M SF in 2025 — is the most important supply-side number in the current life sciences cycle.
 The correction is already becoming self-limiting.
-San Diego was the second-largest U.S. lab cluster at the peak of oversupply; it is still the third-largest by inventory, and no new spec supply is being added.
-For long-duration core lab investors, the entry window is widening.
+San Diego remains one of the largest U.S. lab clusters by inventory, but the local construction-pipeline read still needs source specificity because CBRE's atlas records 1.6M SF under construction.
+For long-duration core lab investors, the entry window is widening where basis, tenant credit, and submarket tier are right.

-• $3.3B in VC funding reached San Diego life sciences companies in 2024 (third-highest globally).
-NIH funding exceeded $1B to San Diego organizations in FY 2024.
+• The source stack reports $3.3B in 2024 VC funding for San Diego life sciences companies and NIH funding above $1B to San Diego organizations in FY 2024.
+Treat those as source-note-supported demand-depth indicators rather than DB observations.
 The demand-side institutional base has not left; it contracted from a boom-era peak.

 • Multifamily scarcity is geography-enforced, not policy-enforced.
 The Pacific Ocean, the coastal mountains, and the Mexican border create a supply wall that no zoning change can fully remove.
 This makes San Diego's 5.4% overall vacancy structurally more defensible than equivalent vacancy in inland Sun Belt markets with open land.